Skip to main content

 More to that point: it just shows that every element on that site, no matter how small, has been considered by the designers and developers who created it.
 When done well, custom checkboxes and radio buttons can just be plain fun.
 Users will remember being delighted by a new experience on the web.

-There’s just one thing though… there isn’t actually a way to customize these inputs!
+There’s just one thing though… there isn’t a way to customize these inputs!
 (At least not yet.)

 CTA web accessibility ada compliance scan